gmcnicol/fictional-sniffle/README.md

 - `npm run format` – format with Prettier
 - `npm run size` – check bundle size against budget

+### CORS proxy

+Feeds that block cross-origin requests are fetched through a default proxy (`https://cors.isomorphic-git.org/`).
+You can override this URL in Settings.

 ## Folder Structure

 ```